-Christina Lee represents plaintiffs and defendants in high-stakes civil litigation matters, including in intellectual property disputes, complex privacy cases, and commercial litigation.
-Christina has secured favorable results for her clients both through winning cases early in litigation and at trial.
-She has obtained dismissals of entire complaints and critical claims through motion practice in several nationwide privacy class action cases.
+Christina has represented companies in high-profile patent litigation matters involving software, video streaming, and medical devices.
+She has an extensive track record of success in defending major technology clients in cutting-edge privacy class action cases.
 She also represented the former shareholders of FerroKin BioSciences against Shire Pharmaceuticals in a bench trial in the Delaware Court of Chancery, which awarded the firm’s clients more than $80 million, including an overdue milestone payment, attorney’s fees, and interest.
-Christina’s clients range from individuals and startups to major technology companies.

 Christina also maintains a robust pro bono practice.
-In collaboration with the Lawyers’ Committee for Civil Rights and the American Civil Liberties Union, she is currently representing three immigrant families who were separated at the United States-Mexico border in 2018 in a federal lawsuit seeking damages in the Northern District of California.
+In collaboration with the Lawyers’ Committee for Civil Rights and the American Civil Liberties Union, she represented three immigrant families who were separated at the United States-Mexico border in 2018 in a federal lawsuit seeking damages in the Northern District of California.
 She has also represented several leading immigration nonprofit organizations in advocating for changes to immigration law and policy.

 Prior to joining Keker, Van Nest & Peters, Christina served as a law clerk to Judge Milan D. Smith, Jr. of the U.S. Court of Appeals for the Ninth Circuit and to Judge Gonzalo P. Curiel of the U.S. District Court for the Southern District of California.